 Epidemiological bases for population health will be utilised to explore how community based nurses promote health in partnership with their clients and community.
-This unit will explore a range of community nursing skills necessary for advancing health and wellbeing for people in the community including assessment, analysing health statistics, and planning, and evaluating community health programs.
-These skills will enhance current clinical practice of nurses working in the community and complement the specialist nursing skills nurses bring with them to their community setting.
+This unit will explore a range of community nursing skills necessary for advancing health and wellbeing for people in the community including assessment, analysing health statistics, and planning and evaluating community health programs.
+These skills will enhance the current clinical practice of nurses working in the community and complement the specialist nursing skills nurses bring with them to their community setting.

 |Unit name||Foundations of Community Nursing Practice|

 |Faculty/School||Faculty of Health

 |Discipline||Health Sciences B|

 |Location||Semester||Attendance options||Available to|

 - Domestic students

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see Withdrawal dates explained for more information).

 Unit census dates currently displaying for 2015 are indicative and subject to change.
 Finalised census dates for 2015 will be available from the 1st October 2014.